AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 At the time of writing, exception handlers are not supported in SPARK.
-They introduce difficulties in terms of control flow that make it difficult to prove a piece of code in the case of an jump between an arbitrary location in the code and a handler.
+They introduce difficulties in terms of control flow that make it difficult to prove a piece of code in the case of a jump between an arbitrary location in the code and a handler.
 However, there's a way to work around this issue by wrapping a non-proven subprograms with the handler within a proven function.
 This can be quite handy in particular if SPARK is calling an Ada function which